chengchenglee/nrc_av_ui/release/src/nrc_av_agent/README.md

 ### **II.
 Setting up ROS Nodes on a Car**

-> **Step 1: Install ROS Melodic on Ubuntu 18.04**
+> **Step 1: Install ROS Noetic on Ubuntu 20.04**
-> To install ROS Melodic on Ubuntu 18.04, follow the installation instructions provided on the ROS Wiki page [here](http://wiki.ros.org/melodic/Installation/Ubuntu)
+> To install ROS Noetic on Ubuntu 20.04, follow the installation instructions provided on the ROS Wiki page [here](http://wiki.ros.org/noetic/Installation/Ubuntu)
 >
 > **Step 2: Verify ROS Environment Setup**
-> After successfully installing ROS Melodic, verify that the ROS environment has been properly set up by running the following command:
+> After successfully installing ROS Noetic, verify that the ROS environment has been properly set up by running the following command:
 >
 > ```bash
 > printenv | grep ROS